Bayonne Bridge: Late 2000s and early 2010s: Plans for roadbed raising

-Specifications

 The Port Authority commissioned the U.S. Army Corps of Engineers (CoE) to conduct a study of the question, which was completed in 2009, and authorized up to $10 million for planning and engineering services to develop options to deal with the bridge's low clearance.
 The CoE study looked at three options for the bridge, besides the no-build option.
 The quickest option they identified, and the one ultimately chosen, was a $1.7 billion project to raise the bridge's roadway to increase its height by 40 percent, which could be accomplished by 2019 at the earliest.
 It would need a clearance of 215 ft to handle the new ships.
 Another option presented was to build a new cable-stayed bridge, which would have cost $2.15 billion and taken until 2022.
 The most expensive option would be to get rid of the bridge altogether and replace it with either a bored tunnel or an immersed tunnel through which traffic would traverse under the Kill Van Kull.
 This option would have taken the longest, being complete in 2024 and costing $2.2 to $3 billion.
 In initial planning documents, a vertical-lift bridge was also considered, but this was not investigated further in the CoE study.

 Another study, an environmental review by the U.S. Coast Guard, was commissioned in 2009.
 The review was required because the project would take place over a navigable waterway.
 The study cost over $2 million, took four years, and resulted in 5,000 pages of reviews.
 Despite its duration and cost, which precluded the start of construction until 2013, it was one of the Coast Guard's quickest environmental reviews for such a major project.
 In March 2012, the Port Authority submitted a request to the federal government for an expedited environmental review process, which was approved in July 2012 even though some residents in Newark and Staten Island said they wanted the Coast Guard to conduct a full environmental review.